Fruit Tank

 Edinburgh Hogmanay: Message From the Skies

-The installation ran with my name credited on posters and the piece itself, and it was covered in The Guardian, The Times, and The Scotsman.
+The installation ran with my name credited on the piece itself and promotion material that was up around the city.
+It was covered in The Guardian, The Times and The Scotsman.

 BackHug